MRLintern/1D_Time-Independent_BVP_Library/README.md

 5. `$ cd build`
 6. `$ cmake ..`
 7. `$ cmake --build .`
+8. `$ cd build`
-8. `$ ./Executable`.
+9. `$ ./Executable`.
 This will be generated in the main directory of the build directory.

 NOTE: